When you are consolidating accounts in NeonCRM, please be aware that:

 Duplicates will display in two groups: general/overall duplicates and related accounts.

-Related Accounts are accounts with matching contact information that belong to the same household or are contacts in the same organization.
+Related Accounts are accounts with matching contact information that belong to the same household or are contacts in the same company.
 You can merge these or mark them as Not Duplicates separately from the regular group.

 When you see a message like the above example, you can do either of the following: